-Graduates of the Lazaridis EMTM will receive a Master of Science (MSc) degree in Management from Wilfrid Laurier University.
+Graduates of the Lazaridis EMTM will receive a Master of Science (MSc) Degree in Management of Innovation and Technology from Wilfrid Laurier University.

 We request an academic letter of reference to ensure the candidate is able to do research in an academic setting.
 While we recommend applicants contact a previous faculty member for a reference, we understand that many applicants have been out of school for a significant time.
 Business references can be accepted but referees should be able to comment on the applicant’s academic ability.